Is my family safe?

 The Bird Flu, caused by the H5N1 virus, is an infectious disease in birds caused by type "A" strains of the flu virus.
 Currently, this disease is not being transmitted by humans.
 While the disease is a veterinarian emergency, it is not a human pandemic.
 At this time, the flu strain is NOT circulating in North America.

-The reason experts fear that the Bird flu will become an international pandemic is a simple fact that the flu has the ability to change its gene structure.
-In layman’s terms, that means the virus can change and vaccines and or mitigating medications may no longer be effective.
+The reason experts fear that the Bird flu will become an international pandemic is the simple fact that the flu has the ability to change its gene structure.
+In layman's terms, that means the virus can change and vaccines and or mitigating medications may no longer be effective.

 Last year, over 500,000 people died from influenza.
 Only 100 people died as a result of the H5N1 virus.
 People hear the fatality rate of people infected with the H5N1 virus is as high as 50%.
 Unfortunately, this statistic is very misleading.